 Egyptian mythology says that if we follow the direction of the sun, we will heal our heart.
 I first learned this in Michigan, the half-way point of the around-the-United States road trip.
 I knew driving to the east first was the right choice, but I didn’t know why until then.

 I do not have to tell you that I miss you or even how it still manifests itself every day.
-You watched as I jumped off that pendulum of emotions — dying and love; anguish and hope; fear and isolation — ready to live again despite your absence.
+You watched as I jumped off that pendulum of emotions — dying and love; anguish and hope; fear and excitement — ready to live again despite your absence.
 That pattern of feelings waged battle after battle, and it’s only now that I can see how you never left my side, not even a little.

 You were the only one who knew just how broken I really was when I set out over a year ago, and you’ve been the only one who has understood how I’ve struggled to let go, let go, let go, let go.
 Starting over felt like agreeing to forget, so I came here to Miramar Beach, the end of where I’d meant to begin, to say goodbye once more to you and to my still wounded self, to the regret I still hold in my heart, superseded only by what I learned from loving you.